About Our Lung Transplant Program

 In addition, the lives of hundreds of other patients have been greatly improved by identifying other treatments that successfully postponed or prevented the need for transplant.

 UM Lung Transplant medical director Aldo Iacono, M.D., has been professionally involved as a physician in lung transplantation since 1992.
 A recognized lung transplant expert, Dr. Iacono has developed the only treatment shown to prevent chronic rejection after lung transplantation proven in a placebo-controlled randomized trial, which was published in the New England Journal of Medicine.

-In addition, the University of Maryland Medical Center recently became the first hospital in the United States to offer a new, portable ECMO machine available to certain patients awaiting lung transplants.
+In addition, the University of Maryland Medical Center offers portable ECMO to certain patients awaiting lung transplants.
 The portable device is a simplified version of an ECMO machine, which employs a pump to circulate blood through an artificial lung and back to the bloodstream.
 It infuses the blood with oxygen and removes carbon dioxide, similar to healthy lungs.
 Previously, a person who was on the system had to remain lying down with large tubes placed in the neck and groin.
 But, doctors have modified the ECMO system so that a simple IV line is placed in the upper chest, allowing the patient to sit up, walk and remain active.

 Patient Education Series